card payment options logo

 Variable Contract Terms

-AppStar Financial merchant account costs and fees will likely vary from one business customer to the next based on the owner’s business type and the sales agent setting up the account.
+Appstar Financial merchant account costs and fees will likely vary from one business customer to the next based on the owner’s business type and the sales agent setting up the account.
 Credit card processing fees appear to be a swipe rate of 1.59% plus $0.10 and 2.19% plus $0.10 for keyed-in credit card transactions.
-Despite these relatively low rates, many complaints from business owners who state being charged higher processing rates than they were initially quoted.
-Numerous business owners are reporting that they were charged high fees and were misled to believe that AppStar would be less expensive than their current merchant account provider.
-Yet, only to experience much higher costs once activated.
-We would encourage bsuiness owners to check out our list of the best merchant accounts.
+Despite these relatively low rates, there are many complaints from business owners who state being charged higher processing rates than they were initially quoted.
+Numerous business owners are reporting that they were charged high fees and were misled to believe that Appstar would be less expensive than their current merchant account provider only to experience much higher costs once activated.
+We encourage business owners to check out our list of the best merchant accounts.

 Virtual Terminal and Payment Gateway Pricing